PaulWieland/ratgdo/docs/03_wiring_soldered.md

 * [Home Assistant Example](05_homeassistant_example.md)
 * [FAQ & Troubleshooting](09_faq.md)

+# THESE DIRECTIONS ARE FOR HARDWARE V1.0 ONLY
+Do not use these instructions unless you are using the v1.0 of the ratgdo control board.

 ## Soldered method - uses door opener's rotary encoder and power supply

 Soldering to the logic board is quite easy.
 These instructions are for a LiftMaster Model 8365W.